Improve the Odds for Park City's First-Generation College Students

 Bright Futures is a comprehensive, multi-year program that equips first-generation students with the full spectrum of “college knowledge” so they can get to - and through! - post-secondary education.

 Things like choosing the right school, how to apply, and how to complete financial aid forms are taught.
 Then, a bit later, tackling obstacles like transportation, which organizers cite as one of the biggest challenges.

 Next, what on-campus housing is - or even what the phrase “meal plan” means.
 That vocabulary just isn’t used when no one else in the family has had a college experience before.
 The logistics piece is only one part of BF.
 Families are also educated about the importance of college, and why things like applying for FAFSA and honoring deadlines, are critical for entry.

-PCEF donors also provide tuition assistance, helping to bridge the gap between actual college expenses and what is covered by scholarships and financial aid.
+PCEF donors provide program support and tuition assistance, helping to bridge the gap between actual college expenses and what is covered by scholarships, financial aid, and students' jobs.

 Bright Futures teaches students social and emotional skills, how to develop peer networks, and how to become self-advocates.

 The Associated Press says the pay gap between college grads and high school grads is the highest it's ever been.
-Bright Futures goal is to break the cycle of poverty - so the children of Park City's backbone workers can support their families and contribute to to society.
+Bright Futures goal is to help every first generation student achieve their dream of college graduation.
+With a college degree these future leaders will support their families and make our community stronger.